hds/hegdenu.net/content/posts/scheduled-time.md

 ### availability

+(updated 2023-05-10)

-The scheduled time feature hasn't been released yet.
+The scheduled time feature has released!

-To use it, you need to use the [`main`](https://github.com/tokio-rs/console) branch for both `console-subscriber` and `tokio-console`.
+To use it, you need at least [`tokio-console` 0.1.8](https://crates.io/crates/tokio-console/0.1.8) and [`console-subscriber` 0.1.9](https://crates.io/crates/console-subscriber/0.1.9).